 Pre-requisites: Grade 10 to 12.

-Planning 10 is a required course for graduation.
+Career-Life Education (CLE) is a required course for graduation.
+This course replaces the former Planning 10 course.
 The goal of the course is to enable students to develop the skills they need to become self-directed individuals who display initiative, establish goals, make thoughtful decisions, and take responsibility for pursuing their goals in an ever-changing society.

 Textbook: None.
 The course however does require online resources.